npranav10/acciotables/README.md

 ## <ins> Sample usage:</ins>

+`Note: Since the API is deployed on Heroku, it might take a while to wake the web process if the webapp had been idle for last few minutes and needs to be moved from idle to running.
+Once it's up and running it will take a maximum of 4 seconds to produce the result.`

 * In order to scrap the following table from [Football Reference's page](https://fbref.com/en/comps/22/Major-League-Soccer-Stats), first we get the css selector id for the table.
 * You can refer to  [my previous article on web scraping](https://npranav10.github.io/blog/scraping_fbref_data.html) on using SelectorGadget to identify the css selector id for an html element.